zrdingpersonal/zrdingpersonal.github.io/_pages/about.md

 Education
 ------

-I will be graduating from the Department of Computer Science, Huazhong University of Science and Technology ([HUST](http://english.hust.edu.cn/)) in May, 2024 and receive my Bachelor's Degree in Science.
+I will be graduating from the Department of Computer Science, Huazhong University of Science and Technology ([HUST](http://english.hust.edu.cn/)) in May, 2024 and receive my Bachelor's Degree in Engineering.
 Before that, I completed my high school in Tsinghua University High School.

 ## Research Interests